SereenALHajjar/BST_2/README.md

 - BST is not balanced; for guaranteed O(log n) consider AVL/Red‑Black (can be added on a feature branch).
 - Changes are small and incremental (good to present in an interview): memory-safety (`unique_ptr`) and better read concurrency (`shared_mutex`).

-If you'd like, I can add a one-page "presenter's notes" or implement AVL balancing next on a feature branch.